-Professor Beth Rosenson is conducting research on the role of media in American politics, ethics and corruption in American politics, and legislatures (both Congress and state).
+Professor Beth Rosenson is conducting research on the role of media in American politics, and political ethics and corruption in American politics (most recently, presidential nepotism).

-Professor Laura Sjoberg is currently working on a project on gender and civilian victimization in war.
+Professor Laura Sjoberg (Inactive Spring 2020) is currently working on a project on gender and civilian victimization in war.

 Professor Ben Smith is conducting research, Rethinking the Oil ‘Curse’: Petro-Politics Reconsidered.
 A substantial body of scholarship developed over the past two decades argues that conditional on the presence or magnitude of oil resources, a state is more likely to have weak bureaucratic institutions, to be autocratic, to experience civil conflict, and to suffer from economic misfortunes.
 However, it obscures substantial disagreement.
 While many findings support the curse, others find a conditional relationship while still others report no effect or, most strikingly, a positive relationship between oil and desirable outcomes like democracy and civil peace.
 In this volume, we critique the resource curse literature, present our own research and find conditionally and often unconditionally positive effects for oil on multiple political and economic outcomes.
 For this Junior Fellows project, I am looking for a student to help me compile a comprehensive collection of summaries of research on oil and politics over the last decade.
 The end product will be a database, available to the student for future research if she/he wishes, that presents trends in economics and political science research on the politics of oil wealth.